 The Institute for Rural Health (IRH) is housed within the College of Health and Human Services at Western Kentucky University.
-Most people know us for our two Mobile Units: The Mobile Health Unit and the Mobile Dental Unit.
-However, there is more to us than meets the eye.
+Known best for its two mobile health units, the IRH offers a variety of programs and services.

-In addition to providing health and dental care in our regional service area, the staff at IRH work daily on research projects, community outreach projects, and grant opportunities.
-The IRH works in constant collaboration with several departments on campus and within the college including Public Health, Dental Hygiene, Nursing, and many other departments.
-All of the staff at the Institute for Rural Health are very dedicated to providing quality health care and health education across the state.
+In addition to providing health and dental care, the staff at IRH work daily on research projects, community outreach projects, and grant opportunities.
+The IRH is also in constant collaboration with several departments on campus and within the College including: Public Health, Allied Health, and Nursing.
+Through these collaborations, the IRH educates and trains health profession students.
+All of the staff at the Institute for Rural Health are dedicated to providing quality healthcare and health education across the state.

-Our first Mobile Unit was acquired in 2001 through federal funding attained through Senator Mitch McConnell.
-This unit served a dual purpose and housed both our Health and Wellness services and our Dental Health Services.
+The first Mobile Unit was acquired in 2001 from funding attained through a federal Health Research and Services Administration (HRSA) grant.
+This unit served a dual purpose and housed both the Health and Wellness Services and the Dental Health Services.

 Upon arrival at WKU, the Mobile Unit looked like this: